-Switch_config# interface gigaEthernet 0/2 Switch_config_g0/2# switchport mode trunk Switch_config_g0/2# exit
+Switch_config# interface gigaEthernet 0/2

+Switch_config_g0/2# switchport mode trunk

 Set the L3 VLAN port of a switch, bind the VRF to the VLAN port and set the IP address.
 S1 connects PE through two logical ports, VLAN21 and VLAN22.
-The two ports, VLAN11 and VLAN15, connect VPN1 and
+The two ports, VLAN11 and VLAN15, connect VPN1 and VPN2 respectively.

-VPN2 respectively.